Sales Interview Questions and Best Answers

 Every response you give to interview questions should include concrete examples of your sales achievements.
 It's important to be clear about how you can help the company and grow sales.
 Include numbers to back up statements.
 For example, you might say, "At XYZ company, I was responsible for bringing on ABC account, signing a contract that resulted in XX profit over YY time."

 As a sales representative, you're uniquely situated to succeed at an interview.
 Just think of yourself as the product, and apply the same principles you would use in any sales meeting to demonstrate that you are a good fit and sell yourself to the interviewer.

 Sales Interview Questions and Sample Answers

-Below are some common questions you may get during a sales interview.
-Use the suggested "best responses" as a guide to crafting your own individualized answer.
+Below are some common questions you may be asked during a sales interview.
+Use the suggested "best responses" as a guide to help you craft your own individualized answer.
 Practicing beforehand will help you feel confident and give a polished response during interviews.

 - Are you comfortable making cold calls? - Best Answers